Connor Joe Player Props: Pirates vs. Nationals

-After going 1-for-4 with a home run and two RBI in his most recent game, Connor Joe and the Pittsburgh Pirates take on the Washington Nationals (who will start Chad Kuhl) at 7:05 PM ET on Friday.
+On Saturday, Connor Joe (on the back of going 1-for-4 with a home run and two RBI) and the Pittsburgh Pirates play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 1:05 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Dodgers.
+In his last game, he hit a home run while going 1-for-4 against the Dodgers.

 Connor Joe Game Info & Props vs. the Nationals